My cat has a lengthy history of bringing me "gifts."

 And it's convenient since it's entirely out of the way

-...meaning, whatever I build, it has no aesthetic requirements!
+of our living space. (...meaning, whatever I build, it has no aesthetic requirements.)

-The future home of a Star Trek-esque sliding door...for a friggin' cat.
+The future home of a sliding door.

-top landing of her ramps (between those 2x4's).
+landing of her ramps (between those 2x4's).

 It would require some sort of (manual) arming mechanism since I only want

-the lock-out to occur at night.
+the locking to occur at night.

 I believe such a mechanism could probably be printed on my